Planning & Zoning

 Key to Zoning District Codes and Directions to Web Site Ordinances

 Planning staff is responsible for the preparation and maintenance of the City Master Plan, a long-range plan used to guide the growth and development of a community or region.
-The most recent plan was prepared and adopted in 1997.
+The most recent plan was adopted by the Planning Commission on Feb.
+28, and by the City Commission on March 6, 2018.
+Before that, the most recent plan was adopted in 1997.
 Staff reviews projects from the public as well as from other departments to ensure they are consistent with goals/objectives established in the plan.
 Staff is also charged with development, interpretation, administration, and enforcement of the zoning ordinance.
-The draft plan is currently under review, and is scheduled to be approved at the February 28, 2018 Planning Commission meeting.
 Link: Master Plan

 Based on the approved 2016 State Medical Marihuana Facilities Licensing Act (MMFLA) and a recent city survey, which showed support for allowing medical marihuana businesses, city staff have drafted new regulations to allow medical marihuana to be 1) grown, 2) processed, 3) tested, 4) transported, and 5) sold for medical purposes only.
 Learn more by clicking here.